 the card.
 You must keep your numbers safe.
 You agree not to give

-your ATM PIN or Audio Response PIN to anyone who cannot sign on
+your ATM PIN to anyone who cannot sign on

 Notices.
 All notices from us will be